JohnTheCoolingFan/rfmp/README.md

-# Rust factorio Mod Packer
+# Rust Factorio Mod Packer

 Idea behind this project was to create a compiled and fast replacement to my shell script that packed factorio mods (very useful in my Factorio mod development pipeline).
 This program packs all files in current direcory (excluding unix-style hidden directories to ignore git stuff) into a properly-formatted mod and puts it into mods folder (`$HOME/.factorio/mods` on Linux or `%AppData%\Factorio\mods` on Windows).